incepter/react-async-states/packages/docs/docs/api/producer-function.md

 ---
 sidebar_position: 2
-sidebar_label: The promise function
+sidebar_label: The producer function
 ---
-# The promise function
+# The producer function

-The promise function is the function that returns the state value, it may be:
+The producer function is the function that returns the state value, it may be:

 - A regular function returning a value.
 - A pure function returning a value based on the previous value (aka reducer).